aurbano/aurbano.eu/_posts/2014-10-21-mac-shanghai-to-spain.md

 So now I can only wait for it to arrive, quite excited about this, since it means getting new technology I'm not used to.
 It's a pity they don't offer express shipping, UPS takes 7 days to get it to Spain.

-In order to make the wait less painful I did this:
+In order to make the wait less painful I did a quick script to parse the UPS tracking page and draw the locations on Scibble Maps:

 <div class="caption">
     <iframe width="100%" height="400" frameborder="0" src="//widgets.scribblemaps.com/sm/?d=true&lat=43.96557893761193&lng=55.87459875000002&z=true&l=true&mc=true&vz=3&type=road&width=550&height=400&id=aurbanoMac" style="border:0" allowfullscreen></iframe>